Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Redefining the API methods

-The extension concept of the portal framework means that the identified processing modules overwrite the corresponding API methods of the API interface.
-Here, for example, the API method "GET_DETAIL" is redefined.
-To do this, position the cursor over the API method and click the button.
+The extension concept of the Portal Framework is that the determined processing modules overwrite the corresponding API methods of the API interface.
+The API method "GET_DETAIL" is redefined here as an example.
+To do this, place the cursor on the API method and click the button .

 Subsequently, the ABAP workbench generates an inheritance of the selected method with a coding suggestion for calling the same-named method of the parent object.